 Read through these instructions once or twice before actually proceeding.

-1. As a “Breath talker” develop a clear breathing rhythm, in through the nose, and out through the mouth.
+1. As a “Breath talker” you develop a clear breathing rhythm, in through the nose, and out through the mouth.
+As you develop your breathing rhythm start out with the same count/duration of the breath for inhaling and exhaling.

-2. Once you are into a rhythm, begin to speak in short phrases in a free form manner, as you exhale.
+3. Once you are into a nice rhythm, do away with the “Wwhhou” sound and instead, begin to speak in short phrases in a free form manner, as you exhale.

 If and whenever you get out of synch with your breath-talking, stop your speaking as you CONTINUE to breathe, and then start back again with the last statement that you were out of synch with.
-Staying in synch is crucial here.
+Staying in synch with your breathing is more important than the words you speak.

-At times, depending on your intuition, you might actually want to stop and start again at the beginning of your breath-talking dialogue.
+At times, depending on your intuition, you might actually want to stop the flow of your current conversation and make whatever other statements come to mind.